ZeroPass/row.webapp/README.md

 # ROW - Recoverable Online Wallets

 ## Overview
+A clone of row.webapp.
+Not a fork because fork cannot be private.

 The ROW project is extended project of [EOSIO Webautn App](https://github.com/EOSIO/eosio-webauthn-example-app/).
 The code is running only on client side (browser).
 Server is used only to host a server for https connection.
 Webauthn protocol must be operated with https connection (security reason).